 Joseph Plaunt was issued a Minnesota homestead document on Oct 3, 1888 for 160 acres but it seems that they did not farm, or not for long, as Joseph and Sarah Plaunt and three young children are living in Duluth at the time of the June 1895 Minnesota census.

 By the 1910 U.S. Federal census for Duluth, Joseph Plaunt, aged 48, a labourer in road work, is listed as a widower, a naturalized citizen who immigrated in 1885.
 By this time he has been able to bring his family back together.
-He lives in a rented house at 322 East 8th Street with three children, Alex age 22, Bessie age 18, and May, age 14.
-Hattie Plaunt, now age 20, is not living at home but, also living with the family are Joseph’s niece Flora McDonald age 24, and nephew Neil McDonald age 26.
+He lives in a rented house at 322 East 8th Street with three children, Alex, age 22, Bessie, age 18, and May, age 14.
+Hattie, now age 19, is not living at home as she has recently married Walter Stanley Lloyd and is living on East 5th Street in Duluth.
+Also living with Joseph Plaunt and his family are his late wife’s niece Flora McDonald, age 24, and nephew Neil McDonald, age 26.

 By the 1920 census, taken on January 8th, Joseph Plaunt, age 73 (25 years older than in the 1910 census!), a widower, (mother tongue French) is living with his daughter Bessie, her husband Julius Brahms, a riveter in the shipyards, and their daughter Marjorie, age six.
 The youngest Plaunt child, May Plaunt, age 24, a stenographer working in an office, is also living in this household on East 6th Street in Duluth.